Phrogz/rephinez/README.md

 ## Ranking your States

-Your scenario must also have a `rankings` subdirectory, with one or more ranking modules in it, whose file names match the names supplied in your `weightings` description.
+Your scenario must also have a `rankings` subdirectory, with one or more ranking modules in it, whose file names match the names supplied in your `yardsticks` description.

 # Running